lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/06iot/iot.rst

   1KHz sine wave sampled at 8KHz

-An example Python program that does the above and the reads and plot the buffer is here: analogInContinuous.py
+An example Python program that does the above and reads and plots the buffer is **analogInContinuous.py**.

 .. _analog_code: